-- " Data at rest: Data that is in storage, including but not limited to archived data, databases, files stored on hard drives, USB thumb drives, backup files, and files stored off site on cloud storage platforms - " Data in transit: Data that is moving across networks between computer systems, applications, or locations - " Data in use: Data that is being updated, processed, erased, accessed, or shared by a system - Anonymization: Personal data transformed in such a way that it is no longer possible to link back to a specific individual - Traditional pseudonymization: Replaces directly identifiable data value with a token or masking that reduces or removes the ability to infer the original values of those fields - Statutory Pseudonymization: As defined in the GDPR and similar legislation, both direct and indirect identifiers are replaced through a combination of de-identification techniques and dynamically changing pseudonyms or codes, which are kept separately and protected by technical and organizational measures.
-The re-identification of individuals is not possible without the use of additional information or "keys" held separately and securely by the data controller or their designee.
-More importantly, the process can be reversed only by using the keys when reidentification of the source data is authorized.
+- " Data at rest: Data that is in storage, including but not limited to archived data, records in databases, files stored on hard drives and on USB thumb drives, backup files, and files stored offsite on cloud storage platforms - " Data in transit: Data that is moving across networks between computer systems, applications, or locations - " Data in use: Data that is being updated, processed, erased, accessed, or shared by a system - " Anonymization: Personal data transformed in such a way that it can't be linked back to a specific individual - Traditional pseudonymization: Replacement of a directly identifiable data value with a token or masking that reduces or removes the ability to infer the original values of those fields - Statutory Pseudonymization: As defined in the GDPR and similar legislation, the replacement of both direct and indirect identifiers through a combination of de-identification techniques and dynamically changing pseudonyms or codes, which are kept separately and protected by technical and organizational measures (The re-identification of individuals is not possible without the use of additional information or "keys" held separately and securely by the data controller or its designee.
+More importantly, the process can be reversed only by using the keys when re-identification of the source data is authorized.)